|

 Left from back forward:

-mbira dza vadzimu (dongonda tuning) in deze, trio
+mbira dza vadzimu (Dongonda tuning)

-set of mbira dza vadzimu made by Newton Gwara, next to these
+made by Newton Gwara, next to these are 3 more mbira

-are 3 more mbira dza vadzimu in different tunings (all from
+dza vadzimu in different tunings (all from Zimbabwe).

 Front center: stereo

-electric solid body bass mbira dza vadzimu by Dan Pauli.
+electric solid body bass mbira dza vadzimu by Dan

 Right:

-Hugh Tracey alto kalimba (custom tuning), David Bellinger
+Hugh Tracey alto kalimba (custom tuning), David

-electric kalimba in Kalimba Magic case.
+Bellinger electric kalimba in Kalimba Magic case.

 Back Right: